percona/pxb-docs/source/xbcloud/xbcloud.rst

 --------------------------------------------------------------------------------

-The parameters the values of which do not change frequently can be stored in :file:`my.cnf` or in a custom configuration file.
+The parameters the values of which do not change frequently can be stored in `my.cnf` or in a custom configuration file.
 The following example is a template of configuration options under the ``[xbcloud]`` group:

 .. code-block:: text